k-sanchez/workshop_networks_xcbh/03_network.md

 ## Calculation of Concordance Factors using gene trees

 To compute CF from gene trees we will use the 388 gene trees we estimated using RAxML.
-The file monitors_trees.tre has all 388 gene trees in newick format.
+The file `monitors_trees.tre` has all 388 gene trees in [Newick format](https://en.wikipedia.org/wiki/Newick_format).
 Load them into Julia using:

 ```julia
 cd("my/path/here")